 Probation/Suspension

 Students who have not met the SAP requirements as outlined above will be notified in writing and placed on financial aid probation (although students may appeal this decision if there are mitigating circumstances).
 Students on financial aid probation may continue receiving federal financial aid, however the probationary period remains in effect for the succeeding academic year.
 Each student is required to meet with the CAPS Financial Aid Coordinator to develop an action plan for meeting SAP requirements.
 If a student returns to good standing by the end of their action plan period (typically the end of the following academic year), they will be released from probation.
-If, however, the student does not meet the requirements of the action plan, the student is placed on financial aid suspension, and no further aid will be processed by Washington University in St. Louis.
+If, however, the student does not meet the requirements of the action plan, the student is placed on financial aid suspension, and no further aid will be processed by WashU.

 Appeals